- HOME

 In the world of the 21st century, the most critical shared challenges are to resolve global-scale environmental issues and to provide healthcare that helps people lead healthy, independent lives, which involves delivering high-quality medical care that reduces the burden on both patients and medical staff.

-In the Green Innovation Project, Toray Group works to achieve “a net-zero-emissions world, where greenhouse gas emissions are completely offset by absorption” (in other words, a net zero emissions, carbon-neutral world), “a world where resources are sustainably managed,” and “a world with a restored natural environment, with clean water and air for everyone,” as outlined in the Toray Group Sustainability Vision.
-Here are some specific examples of Toray initiatives under this vision.
-To accelerate efforts to fight climate change, the Group will expand aircraft and automobile applications for its advanced materials and help reduce CO2 emissions by improving fuel efficiency through vehicle weight reduction.
-It will also work to help society transition to renewable energy by supplying materials for wind and hydrogen power applications.
-To enhance sustainable, recycling-oriented use of resources, the Group will promote initiatives for resource recycling and bio-technology.
-To help ensure safe water and air, it will proceed with initiatives in areas such as water treatment membranes and air filters.
+With its SI business, Toray Group aims to help achieve “a net-zero-emissions world, where greenhouse gas emissions are completely offset by absorption” (in other words, a net zero emissions, carbon-neutral world),” “a world where resources are sustainably managed,” “a world with a restored natural environment, with clean water and air for everyone,” and “a world where everyone enjoys good health and hygiene” as outlined in the Toray Group Sustainability Vision.
+Here are some specific examples of Toray initiatives in this business area.
+To accelerate efforts to combat climate change, the Group is expanding aircraft and automobile applications for its advanced materials and helping to reduce CO2 emissions by improving fuel efficiency through vehicle weight reduction.
+It is also working to help society transition to renewable energy by supplying materials for wind and hydrogen power applications.
+For the sustainable, circular use of resources, the Group is also promoting initiatives for resource recycling and bio-technology.
+To help ensure safe water and air, it is proceeding with initiatives in areas such as water treatment membranes and air filters.
+Finally, the Group is expanding its products that support health, longevity, improved quality of medical care, and human safety, as well as help the elderly and home-care recipients to live more independent lives.

 Structure

-CSR Roadmap 2022 Targets
+CSR Roadmap 2025 Targets

 CSR Roadmap goals